-The Bank's staff, through Employee Volunteering have so far managed to plant trees covering 59 of the 109 hectares in 2013, with plans to cover the rest of the hectares in 2014 and 2015.
+The Bank's staff, through Employee Volunteering have so far managed to plant trees covering all 109 hectares in 2014, with plans to fill in gaps in 2015.

 Prior to this, the Bank worked with the Environmental Conservation Trust of Uganda (ECOTRUST) in a 400m campaign to plant indigenous tree species in Gulu, Mbarara, Manafwa and Mbale districts to curb the dangers of deforestation.